jochemvogel/bt-eindopdracht/README.md

 #### `/client/views`

 Here you can find all the views of the application.
 It's build with EJS for dynamic purposes, but it's basically HTML with some variables.

+### The rest

+The server side part of the application.
+Not applicable for this course.
+You need to run the server if you want to have the application locally.
+Wanted to seperate this files in another folder, but couldn't make heroku work when I did that.

 ## :memo: Todo list